KTH-Nek5000/UQit/paper/paper.md

 In fact, there are many similarities as well as connections between UQ and the techniques in the fields of machine learning and data sciences in which Python libraries are rich.
 These besides the flexible design of `UQit` provide a good potential for further development of `UQit` in response to different needs coming up in particular applications.
 Due to the non-intrusive nature of the implemented UQ techniques, `UQit` treats the CFD simulator as a blackbox, therefore it can be linked to any CFD simulator conditioned on having an appropriate interface.
-As a possible future development, a Python VTK interface can be considered for the purpose of in-situ UQ analyses which will be suitable for large-scale simulations of fluid flows on supercomputers without the need of storing full sets of data.
+As a possible future development, a Python VTK interface can be considered for the purpose of in-situ UQ analyses which will be suitable for large-scale simulations of fluid flows on supercomputers without the need of storing large data sets.

 The documentation for each UQ technique in `UQit` starts from providing an overview of the theoretical background and introducing the main relevant references.
 These are followed by the details of implementation, instructions on how to use the method, and notebooks.